scperkins/EJEHardenberg.github.io/public/writing/political/gamer-gate-round-2.md

 #### \#burgersandfries

-I absolutely love IRC channels, when I first learned about [Harp] I went into their IRC channel and began part of their community.
+I absolutely love IRC channels, when I first learned about [Harp] I went into their IRC channel and became part of their community.
 I don't go in as much as I used to, but I still actively blog on my [tech blog] about using it.
 The #burgersandfries community is a group of random people, over 300, that come from different countries, communities, race, gender,